-IELTS Writing Task 2 Sample 584 - In which areas do you think are computers more important
+IELTS Writing Task 2 Sample 584 - In which areas are computers more important

 - Written by IELTS Mentor